We’re reinventing the conference.

 You might have a tent in your garden which sits a load of people, or you might have enough space in your front room to seat a dozen.
 You might feel really happy to have people there that you don’t know, or you might just want to do a private event for close friends.
 There are lots of options.

-There is money involved, but it depends on what you want me to do, so get in touch to discuss what you’re thinking about.
+There is bound to be money involved, but the amount depends on what you want to do, so don’t let it put you off, get in touch to discuss what you’re thinking about.
 Basically, your guests (conference delegates) come on the basis that they are going to make a donation of a certain amount.

 Offices, patios, living rooms, back gardens… the limit is your imagination really.
 They are successful because they are small – and because the people who come along already have a relationship with you, the organiser.
 The style of the event is different to the kind of training which you might have experienced elsewhere too – it’s friendly & personal, with lots of room and space for discussion and interaction.

 Depending on the sort of event you’re interested in, it could happen in the evening, on a weekend, or during a work-day.
 It is up to you.